 Contact the Medical Assistance Customer Service Center (MACSC):

-*If you tell the provider you are a private pay client and not receiving medical assistance, the provider will bill you directly, even if you do in fact get Medicaid.
+*If you tell the provider you are a private pay client and not getting medical assistance, the provider will bill you directly, even if you do in fact get Medicaid.

 The provider cannot bill you.
 Section 3 has sample letters you could use.
 Or contact a lawyer.

 If the provider should have had a written agreement with you, ask them to give you a copy.
 See “They told me Medicaid would not cover the service.
-I chose to receive the service anyway,” above..
+I chose to receive the service anyway,” above.
 Compare the agreement you signed to what WAC 182-502-0160(5) requires.
-If the agreement does not say what it should, sample letter 3 in this publication might convince the provider not to bill you.
+If the agreement does not say what it should, sample letter 3 below might convince the provider not to bill you.

 Keep a copy of the letters you send.
-Make a note on your copy of the date and how you delivered the letter.
-For example, “sent on 8/22/2018 by regular US mail” or “hand-delivered to [provider name] billing dept. on 8/22/2018”.
+Make a note on your copy of how you delivered the letter and the date you delivered it.
+For example, “sent on 8/22/2021 by regular US mail” or “hand-delivered to [provider name] billing dept. on 8/22/2021”.

-Sample letter 1: if you start to get bills from a provider even though you told them at the time of service that you had Medicaid.
+Sample letter 1: Use this if you start to get bills from a provider even though you told them at the time of service that you had Medicaid.

-Sample letter 2: You sent sample letter 1.
-The provider keeps billing you anyway.
+Sample letter 2: Use this if you sent sample letter 1 and the provider keeps billing you anyway.

-Sample letter 3: Medicaid covered some, but not all, of your bills.
+Sample letter 3: Use this if Medicaid covered some, but not all, of your bills.
 The provider claims you signed a waiver.